bsstevens001/GIS-Data-QC-Assessor/README.md

 # GIS-Data-QC-Assessor v1.0
-An automated QA/QC framework for utility tabular datasets
+An automated data quality assessment & QA/QC framework for utility tabular datasets

 ## What is the GIS Data QC Assessor?
 The `GIS Data QC Assessor v1.0` is a **Python** QA/QC framework used to assess the quality of tabular utility datasets.
 By performing a series of validation checks, generating quality reports, calculating weighted quality scores, and more, the user will understand the number of errors within the dataset, where the errors are located, and how valid the data is.